Tutorial

 field :value, :string

-belongs_to :account, Tutorial.Accounts.Account
+belongs_to :account, MyApp.Accounts.Account

 timestamps()